ruilin-wu/FAM_VCK5000/FAM_VCK5000_Design1/README.md

 * Data is moved from DDR to the multi-channel HLS data mover core `dma_hls`.

 * The AI ​​engine graph sends the input data to the 8 `FAMDataIn_i` ports in the AI ​​engine.
 The 8 `FAMDataIn_i` ports connect to the 4 cores that handle the first stage of the FAM algorithm (windowing + downconversion + 256 pt FFT).
 These 4 cores will connect to the 2 cores that will hold the final results of the first stage.
-* These 2 cores will be used to broadcast data to the 128 cores that handle the second stage of the FAM algorithm (Conjugate multiplication + 32pt FFT) and send the results out of the AI ​​Engine graph.
+* These 2 cores will be used to broadcast data to the 256 cores that handle the second stage of the FAM algorithm (Conjugate multiplication + 32pt FFT) and send the results to the 128 `conv_stage2() kernel` to send the result.

 * The `dma_hls` 128-channel HLS data mover core receives the `FAMOut_i` data and writes it to the global memory (DDR).
 Here, the data movement switches from AXI-Stream to AXI-MM.